cvvergara/pgrouting/doc/topology/pgr_analyzeGraph.rst

    :start-after: -- q28
    :end-before: -- q28.1

-The examples use the :doc:`sampledata` network.
+The examples use the :doc:`sampledata`

 See Also